wordopera/my-ai-app/installation-guide.md

 4. If Tailwind styles are not applying:
    - Check that `globals.css` is imported in `_app.tsx`.
-   - Verify that the `tailwind.config.js` file includes the correct paths.
+   - Verify that the `tailwind.config.ts` file includes the correct paths.

 5. For any other issues:
    - Check the console in your browser's developer tools for error messages.